Social Contribution and Regional Co-Creation

 A Life Sowing Seeds of Happiness

-Based on the comprehensive regional cooperation agreement between our company and the Oguchi Town, since FY 2023 we have held workshops as support activities for school children’s clubs in Oguchi during their summer and winter vacations.
+Based on the community-wide partnership agreement between our company and Oguchi Town, we have been supporting Oguchi Town’s after-school clubs since FY 2023 by holding workshops during summer and winter breaks.

 Balloon fishing